 Net assets with donor restrictions - Net assets subject to donor-imposed stipulations.
 Donor restrictions are temporary in nature; those restrictions will be met either by actions of the Organization and/or the passage of time.
-Currently, there are no donor restrictions that are perpetual in nature.

 Donor-restricted contributions are reported as an increase in net assets with donor restrictions.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets are reclassified to net assets without donor restrictions and reported in the Statement of Activities as net assets released from restrictions.